Is Sri Lanka safe for me to visit?

 Should I worry about travel advisories imposed by other countries?

 Strict travel advisories are a normal part of international protocol immediately following circumstances like the Easter Sunday attacks.
 The same can be seen during the Paris, Bali and Delhi Attacks.

 Since Easter Sunday, majority of travel advisories have now been relaxed to minimum levels or have been removed by relevant foreign offices.

-As of end June, Japan, USA, Canada, China, Australia, UK, Switzerland, Austria, Sweden, Germany, India, Norway, the Netherlands and Italy have relaxed their initial advisories.
+As of end July, Austria, Australia, Canada, China, Japan, UK, USA, Singapore, Sweden, Switzerland, Germany, India, Norway, the Netherlands and Italy have relaxed their initial advisories.

 It might be important to note that even when travel advisories were at high alert levels, that officials and ambassadors of those countries apart of embassies in Sri Lanka carried out their normal events and programmes, with travel taking place normally.
 Here are some examples:

 Taking one of #SriLanka’s iconic trains is one of the simple joys of living here.
 As we pass through diverse communities & towns I can’t help but appreciate the beauty that unfolds out my window.
 Big thanks to all the Sri Lanka Railways staff! pic.twitter.com/kBsxcYlrBt

 — Ambassador Teplitz (@USAmbSLM) May 25, 2019